jesse10klein/SwyftxWrapper.js/ReadMe.md

 const swyftx = Swyftx("YOUR_API_KEY", demo=true);
 ```

-**Rate Limiting** - Turning on autoWaitOnRateLimit will cause the client to retry requests when wait limited until they go through, so that you don't have to handle being rate limited on your side
+**Rate Limiting** - Turning on autoWaitOnRateLimit will cause the client to retry requests when rate limited until they go through.

 ```javascript
 const swyftx = Swytfy("YOUR_API_KEY", demo=false, autoWaitOnRateLimit=true)